coddhisatva/AwakenedAI-Web/dev_log.md

 ### Biggest Challenge:
 The bot was not able to find any context, and we spent a lot of time trying to replicate the functionality of the CLI version.
 After the ai did it very differently on first attempt, we moved the processing repo into the web repo, so that a fresh ai session could reference it for help

-## Day 6 (March 8)
+## Day 6
--Updated UI to version 1 from default version 0
+- Updated UI to version 1 from default version 0
--Set up Vercel project
+- Set up Vercel project
--Prod link from Vercel is always up
+- Prod link from Vercel is always up

+## Day 11
+- Fixes query system so response takes few seconds, rather than near 10 seconds or timing out
+- Implements conversation feature
+	- Users can create new conversations and return to existing ones
+		- Preserved locally for now
+- Revamps UI
+	- Removes unecessary junk that links to nowhere, etc
+	- Conversation sidebar
+	- Chat takes up most of width of screen
+	- Implements streaming for gradual chat response, and faster rather than instantaneous at the end